RyanBalshaw/sjmelck_pages/content/blog/RBF-Models.md

 - Gaussian: \\(\phi(\boldsymbol{x}, \boldsymbol{c}, \epsilon) = e^
   {-\epsilon||\boldsymbol{x} - \boldsymbol{c}||^2}\\),

+The most common option is the Gaussian basis function, which is useful for the gradient enhanced case as the math is far more convenient.

 ## Function Only Training

 Training a RBF model involves taking some same data set \\( X, y \\), where